ogg25/camera-enhancer-docs/programming/android/api/zoom-setting/zoom-focus.md

 ## enableDCEAutoFocus

-This API is designed to turn on DCE auto focus mode which is specially designed and different from the system default auto focus mode.
+This API is designed to turn on DCE auto focus mode which is specially designed and is separate from the systems default auto focus mode.
 DCE auto focus and the default auto focus can work together at the same time without any conflict.
 The above focus settings are also available for controlling system default auto focus.

 To turn on DCE auto focus mode:
 ```java